golang/proposal/design/go2draft-type-parameters.md

 The type inference rules are designed to be unsurprising: either the type arguments are deduced correctly, or the call fails and requires explicit type parameters.
-Type inference uses type identity, with no attempt to resolve two types that are similar but not identical, which removes significant complexity.
+Type inference uses type equivalence, with no attempt to resolve two types that are similar but not equivalent, which removes significant complexity.

 Packages using generic types will have to pass explicit type arguments.
-The syntax for this is familiar.
+The syntax for this is straightforward.
 The only change is passing arguments to types rather than only to functions.